 All golf betting bonuses are unique, but all offer you cash in return for making a deposit.
 The idea is to give you a good reason to sign up.
 If you are skeptical whenever you see promises of free money, you’re not alone.
 There has to be a catch, right?

 The “catch” is that you don’t get the free cash up front.
 In most cases, any golf betting bonus that you get for signing up and depositing is considered “pending” until you place enough wagers with your own cash to release the bonus.
 All in all, this isn’t a bad deal.
-Yes, the bonus requires you to place wagers before it is released, but if you were already planning on gambling, it can be a good deal.
+Yes, deposit bonuses require you to place wagers before it is released, but if you were already planning on gambling, it can be a good deal.

 We don’t recommend choosing a golf betting site based solely on bonus offers.
 Security and reputation are much more important, use incentive offers to find added value.